Procurement controversies -- Beaumont, Texas

 Yet, auditors stated that the time between September 2008, when Hurricane Ike hit southeast Texas, and February 2009 would have been enough time for BISD to seek competitive bids for the second phase under TEC procurement requirements.

 There are several issues raised in the story for you to read about, but it was this last transgression that really got my attention.
 The discrimination shown in separating the immediate emergency from the follow-on work arising from an emergency is something I have written about before, in this post: Since when is failure to manage and budget an emergency?
-There I wrote:
+There I wrote: Since emergency procurements preempt the preferred competitive bidding and other forms of bidding, only the minimum amount of goods and services as will alleviate the "imminent" condition should be acquired by emergency, while the goods and services that cannot or need not be applied to the imminent condition should be acquired by other methods.

 I was pleased to see this position reflected in the actions taken by the Texas Education Agency.